Vertical-Evolution-V3VO-AB/docker-postgres-backup/README.md

 ## Parameters

     UID                   the user id, default: 65534
     GID                   the group id, default: 65534
     PG_HOST               the host/ip of your postgres database PG_PORT               the port number of your postgres database PG_USER               the username of your postgres database PG_PASS               the password of your postgres database PG_DB                 the database name to dump
     EXTRA_OPTS            the extra options to pass to pg_dump command CRON_TIME             the interval of cron job to run pg_dump. `0 0 * * *` by default, which is every day at 00:00
     MAX_BACKUPS           the number of backups to keep.
 When reaching the limit, the old backup will be discarded.
 No limit by default
     INIT_BACKUP           if set, create a backup when the container starts INIT_RESTORE_LATEST   if set, restores latest backup
     NO_CRON               if set, do not start cron.
-Must be used with INIT_BACKUP to run a single backup and then exit
+Must be used with INIT_BACKUP to run a single backup and then exit S3_BUCKET             the name of the Space where backups are synced S3_DIR                the dir where to sync the backup folder AWS_ACCESS_KEY_ID     the access key used to connect to the Space AWS_SECRET_ACCESS_KEY the secret used to connect to the Space

 ## Restore from a backup